 Much like the earlier bus, there is only one bus returning to Santa Ana following the hike.
 The #248 leaves from the same spot where you were dropped off and leaves at 4:00 p.m.
 It’s best to be there early, just in case.
 But since the hike rarely lasts longer than 4 hours, you should have plenty of time to have more pupusas and an ‘end of hike beer’.

 Another option, if you don’t want to wait for the bus, is to try hitching a ride back to town.
 This is the method we used as, from our experience, hitchhiking in El Salvador is relatively easy.

 Near the end of the hike, when we arrived back at the bottom, most of the group carried on back to the park.
 We stayed back on the road near El Tibet and waved down a passing pick-up.

-The driver was headed to San Salvador but agreed to drop us off at El Congo bridge on his way.
+The driver was headed to San Salvador but agreed to drop us off at El Congo Bridge on his way.
 Once at the bridge crossing in El Congo, we hopped on the #242 bus to Santa Ana.
-It says Santa Ana on the bus as well, hard to miss.
+It says Santa Ana on the bus as well, so it’s hard to miss.